Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: The Problem with Unbounded-Degree Graphs

 \section{The Problem with Unbounded-Degree Graphs}

-The current section and the next explain the problem caused by classes of input graphs with an unbounded node degree, and how the updated compiler overcomes this problem.
-For a description of the GP\,2 programming language, we refer to Appendix \ref{s:preliminaries}.
+This section explains the problem caused by classes of input graphs with an unbounded node degree, while the next section introduces the compiler improvements.

-Previously, non-destructive GP\,2 programs based on depth-first-search ran in linear time on graph classes of bounded node degree but in non-linear time on graph classes of unbounded degree \cite{campbell2022fast}.
-For example, consider the program \texttt{is-connected} in Figure \ref{fig:is-con-fig-old} which checks whether a graph is connected.\footnote{Node labels such as \texttt{x} are written inside nodes, whereas small integers below nodes are their identifiers.
-Nodes without identifiers on the left-hand side are to be deleted; nodes without identifiers on the right-hand side are to be added.
-Nodes with the same identifier on each side are to be kept.} Input graphs are arbitrary \gp{} host graphs with grey nodes and unmarked edges.
-The program fails on a graph if and only if the graph is disconnected.
+Previously, non-destructive GP\,2 programs based on depth-first search ran in linear time on graph classes of bounded node degree but in non-linear time on graph classes of unbounded degree \cite{campbell2022fast}.
+For example, consider the program \texttt{is-connected} in Figure \ref{fig:is-con-fig-old} which checks whether a graph is connected.\footnote{A (possibly dashed) line without arrowhead between two nodes is a \emph{bidirectional}\/ edge which matches host graph edges of either direction.} Input graphs are arbitrary \gp{} host graphs with grey, non-rooted nodes and unmarked edges.
+If the graph is connected, the program returns a graph that is isomorphic up to marks.
+On disconnected graphs, the program fails.

-Rule \texttt{init} picks an arbitrary grey node as a root (if the input graph is non-empty) and then the loop \texttt{DFS!} performs a depth-first search of the connected component of the node chosen by \texttt{init}.
-The rule \texttt{forward} marks each newly visited node blue, and \texttt{back} unmarks it once it is processed.
-Procedure \texttt{DFS} ends when \texttt{back} fails to match, indicating that the search is complete.
+The rule \texttt{init} picks an arbitrary grey node as a root (if the input graph is non-empty) and then the loop \texttt{DFS!} performs a depth-first search of the connected component of the node chosen by \texttt{init}.
+Rule \texttt{forward} marks each newly visited node blue, and \texttt{back} unmarks it once it has been processed.
+The procedure \texttt{DFS} ends when \texttt{back} fails to match, indicating that the search is complete.
 Rule \texttt{match} checks whether a grey-marked node still exists in the graph following the execution of \texttt{DFS!}.
 This is the case if and only if the input graph contains more than one connected component.
 In this situation the program invokes the command \texttt{fail}, otherwise it terminates by returning the graph resulting from the depth-first search.